haskell-actions/run-ormolu/README.md

 ## Inputs

-* `pattern` Glob pattern that are used to find source files to format.
-It is possible to specify several patterns by putting each on a new line.
+* `pattern` Glob patterns that are used to find source files to format.
+It is possible to specify several patterns by putting [each on a new line][multiple-patterns-example].
 * `respect-cabal-files` Whether to try to locate Cabal files and take into account their `default-extensions` and `default-language` settings (default: true).